dbalazs92/CalorimeterThesis/README.md

 A calorimeter 18 radiation lengths thick occupies 12.6 cm in radius, and with light collection, sensors, preamps, and cables, the calorimeter is expected to occupy radial space of about 25 cm.
 The fibers are single-cladded Kuraray SCSF-78 with 0.47 mm diameter fibers on 1 mm centers.
 For starting program in batch mode (no UI), 4 parameters are needed: Number of events, energy of bullet particle (in GeV), Hadronic physics list and type of particles.
 The first two parameters and the last are numbers while others are strings for the program.
-Results can be shown with running plotHisto.cc ROOT macro.
 MultiThreading is enabled.

 ## Download and build